chiangyaw/pcs-fargate-demo/README.md

 6. Now, access the DVWA page with port 8080, and do the same thing on SQL Injection page.
 You will see a pop up page stating Access denied by Prisma Cloud.
 You can also look into Prisma Cloud > Runtime Security > MONITOR > Event to check on the prevent logs.

+Why is this important: Attacks may use SQL injection to gain unauthorized access to sensitive data, such as customer information, personal data, etc, and Prisma Cloud is able to prevent this from happening.

 #### Demo 2 - Command Injection with WAAS
 1. Now you have 2 ways to access DVWA page, one with port 80 (unprotected) and another with port 8080 (protected).